 Matt, attempting to hide his shame

-It would be within my rights to hold this evening against Will and Mike and hate them forever (and subsequently have no friends whatsoever), but I chose to magnanimously forgive them and take comfort in the fact that I never broke down and played, and will never play.
+It would be within my rights to hold this evening against Will and Mark and hate them forever (and subsequently have no friends whatsoever), but I chose to magnanimously forgive them and take comfort in the fact that I never broke down and played, and will never play.

 Ultimate point being, if I had my stuff with me, I could have happily whiled away the five hours reading and listening to music or podcasts, or writing a Holy Bee post about Magic and the Fernwood crew that was more affectionate ribbing than the vicious hatchet job you just read.